varenya/elpsykongroo/content/blog/composition-react/index.md

 - Dependency Injection
 - ...

-Turns out mathematicians are really great at figuring out patterns and laws out of primitives and there is awesome amount research surrounding it, which are proved laws which can be enforced by a compiler!
-Alas, that's a bigger topic (another blog post maybe?) and we need to move on to `React`!
+Turns out logicians/mathematicians have researched this area and come up with laws.
+It's a topic which deserves more attention (another blog post maybe?) and we need to move on to `React`.

 ##Composition in React

-I think that the best programmers of today are really good at composition i.e. they are able to figure out what the right primitives are around a domain and come up with really good ways to compose them to create readable/maintainable software, this I have realized is an acquired skill. `React` is no exception this!
+The best programmers are good at composition.
+The process of creating effective composition's looks something like this:

+1. Figure out the basic primitives in the problem domain.
+2. Use language primitives and design patterns to combine them to solve a given problem.
+3. Based on usage heuristics and changing requirements `iterate` on the abstractions.

-Before we talk about composition in React lets list out the primitives in React:
+Let's list out the primitives in React:

 - Perhaps the most important one and the most basic unit: `Component`
 - Context